Finschia/ostracon/docs/tendermint-core/configuration.md

 # Path to the JSON file containing the private key to use for node authentication in the p2p protocol
 node_key_file = "config/node_key.json"

-# Mechanism to connect to the ABCI application: socket | grpc
+# Mechanism to connect to the ABCI application: grpc
-abci = "socket"
+abci = "grpc"

 # TCP or UNIX socket address for the profiling server to listen on
 prof_laddr = ""